Anuradhagoel/dbt-pipeline-monitor/README.md

 ## Lessons Learned

-- **Monitoring > reacting** — catch failures before stakeholders do
+- **Monitoring > reacting** -catch failures before stakeholders do
-- **Trendy tools aren't always the right tools** — started with OpenClaw, hit WSL2 issues, adapted
+- **Trendy tools aren't always the right tools** -started with OpenClaw, hit WSL2 issues, adapted
-- **Start small and ship** — this took a weekend to build and solves a real problem
+- **Start small and ship** -this took a weekend to build and solves a real problem

 ## Author